Scalar Cosmological Perturbations from Quantum Entanglement within Lorentzian Quantum Gravity: Complete Barrett-Crane model: spacelike and timelike tetrahedra

 and we enforce our assumption on the signature of clock and rods in terms of the conditions

-meaning that the clock has a timelike gradient and rods have a spacelike gradient.
-We note two points here.
-First, the conditions on the gradients are not implied by the Klein-Gordon equation, but constitute indeed an additional physical requirement.
+meaning that the clock has a timelike gradient and rods have a spacelike gradient. {Notice that here we are not imposing a Lorentz symmetry (on field space) of the action.
+Indeed, as already argued in \cite{Marchetti:2021gcv}, only this choice for the action guarantees the appropriate sign for the energy density of the four fields.} We note two points here: First, the conditions on the gradients are not implied by the Klein-Gordon equation, but constitute indeed an additional physical requirement.
 Second, despite the point-particle intuition, a massless scalar field does not necessarily have a lightlike gradient.
 One of the simplest counter examples is that of a massless scalar field in a homogeneous background that can be used as a clock, therefore having a timelike gradient.\footnote{The authors thank S. Gielen and D. Oriti for a clarifying exchange on this matter.}